smaraka/Tumbleweed/README.md

 - Doing the sprites was a bit of a struggle as photoshop was uncooperative at the small 32x32 scale of the sprites.
 - Sizing of the sprite sheet proved to be finicky.
 - Coding the interactions between PC and NPC and switching to dialogue created a series of unexpected bugs.
-- Then of course the limited time frame that caused us to cut some ideas like having detailed NPC portraits, a second location, dialgoue trees, etc.
+- Then of course the limited time frame that caused us to cut some ideas like having detailed NPC portraits, a second location, dialogue trees, etc.
-- The tweaking of the music was somwhat difficult as the guitar strums couldn't be too fast or too slow and only had about 20bpm where it would sound fine.
+- The tweaking of the music was somewhat difficult as the guitar strums couldn't be too fast or too slow and only had about 20bpm where it would sound fine.
+- Making the final choice also turned out to be a bit difficult so we had to make based on who you killed.

 ## Implementation
 Featues: